rednafi/hook-slinger/README.md

 ![Topology](./art/topology.png)

-In the above image, the webhook payload is first sent to the `app` and the `app` uses the `worker` instance to actually make the POST request.
+In the above image, the webhook payload is first sent to the `app` and the `app` uses the `worker` instance to make the POST request.
 The Redis DB is used for fast bookkeeping and async message queue implementation.
 The `monitor` instance provides a GUI to monitor and manage the webhooks.
-Multiple `worker` instances can be spawned to achieve linear horizontal scale ups.
+Multiple `worker` instances can be spawned to achieve linear horizontal scale-up.

 ## Installation

 * Make sure you've got [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed in your system.

-* Clone the repositiory and head over to the root directory.
+* Clone the repository and head over to the root directory.

 * To start the orchestra, run: